Coffee Hours: Fridays 12-2pm,

 research, teaching, and expression, including fostering critical

-thinking skills in students.
+thinking skills in students, for the common good.

 The safeguards for academic freedom include shared governance,